-A number of other latent variable models have been proposed for the statistical modeling of KGs.
-[20] recently proposed a neural tensor network, which we did not consider in our study, since it was observed that it does not scale to larger datasets [7,8].
-Instead we exploit a less complex and more scalable neural network model proposed in [8], which could achieve comparable results to the neural tensor network of [20].
+In addition to the latent variable methods exploited in this work [14,5,8], a number of other latent variable models have been proposed for statistical modeling of knowledge graphs.
+[18] recently proposed a neural tensor network, which we did not consider in our study, since it was observed that it does not scale to larger datasets [7,8].
+Instead we exploit a less complex and more scalable neural network model proposed in [8], which could achieve comparable results to the neural tensor network of [18].
 TransE [5] has been target of other recent research activities.
-[24] proposed a framework for relationship modeling that combines aspects of TransE and the neural tensor network proposed in [20].
-[23] proposed TransH which improves TransE's capability to model reflexive one-to-many, many-to-one and many-to-many relation-types by introducing a relation-type specific hyperplane where the translation is performed.
-This work has been further extended in [14] by introducing TransR which separates representations of entities and relation-types in different spaces, where the translation is performed in the relation-space.
+[21] proposed a framework for relationship modeling that combines aspects of TransE and the neural tensor network proposed in [18].
+[20] proposed TransH which improves TransE's capability to model reflexive one-to-many, many-toone and many-to-many relation-types by introducing a relation-type specific hyperplane where the translation is performed.
+This work has been further extended in [13] by introducing TransR which separates representations of entities and relation-types in different spaces, where the translation is performed in the relation-space.
 An extensive review on representation learning with KGs can be found in [17].

-Domain and range constraints as given by the KG's schema or via a local closed-world assumption have been exploited very recently in RESCAL [7, 10], but to the best of our knowledge have not yet been integrated into other latent variable methods nor has their general value been recognized for these models.
+Domain and range constraints as given by the KG's schema or via a local closed-world assumption have been exploited very recently in RESCAL [7,10], but to the best of our knowledge have not yet been integrated into other latent variable methods nor has their general value been recognized for these models.